beaunus/dejaview/README.md

 ## What is Déjà View?

 Looking back over the events of our digital lives can be cumbersome. _Déjà View_ is a web application that allows you to see events during your life (and before) in a given time frame.
-By combining publicly available information and a users social media feed we created a unique experience not available anywhere else.
+By combining publicly available information and a user's social media feed we created a unique experience not available anywhere else.

 <p align="center">
 <img   width="90%" alt="deja-view-screenshot" src="documentation/djv_screenshot.png">